Ed94/SectoredLang/README.md

 ( Can have several sub-modules installed depending on hardware platform support. )

 Assembly - Assembler.
-( Can have several sub-modules depending on hardware paltform support. )
+( Can have several sub-modules depending on hardware platform support. )

 Unisembly - Universal Assembler.
 Abstracts assembly to a low level universal assembly alias set.
 Has different levels for abstraction support.
 (Ranging from 1:1 statement execution to multi-statement abstraction)